all

 • Energies in diagrams are reported relative to the first state (reactant) in kcal/mol.

-• Omitting -c/--center skips extraction and feeds the entire input structures directly to the MEP/tsopt/freq/DFT stages; single-structure runs still require either --scan-lists or --tsopt True.
+• Omitting -c/--center skips extraction and feeds the entire input structures directly to the MEP/tsopt/freq/DFT stages; single-structure runs still require either --scan-lists/-s or --tsopt.

-The same YAML file is forwarded unchanged to every invoked subcommand.
+The effective YAML is forwarded to every invoked subcommand.
 Each tool reads the sections described in its own documentation:

 Subcommand